zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **When to engage:** During verification and release **Danger if misused:** Kills creativity if engaged too early

 **The Cardinal Error:** Engaging the critical mind during generative phases.
-This is the most common creativity killer—judging ideas before they've had a chance to develop.
+This is the most common creativity killer, judging ideas before they've had a chance to develop.

 ## 2.5 — Temporal Mapping of Creative Process